A convergent interacting particle method and computation of KPP front speeds in chaotic flows: Error bounds for exponential operator splitting in non-autonomous evolution equations

 We denote $\mathcal{U}(T,0) = \prod_{k=0}^{M-1} \mathcal{U}((k+1)\Delta t, k\Delta t)$.
 Using the telescoping sum argument, we obtain

 The statement in \eqref{EulerApproximation0} is proved. \end{proof}

 For higher order operator splitting methods, in some specific situation the higher order convergence has been proved in \cite{hochbruck2003magnus,hochbruck2010exponential}.
 In their works, the assumption \ref{continuous-appendix} was largely strengthen, both for the operator $\mathcal{A}(t)$ and initial condition, and the convergence was largely depends on the graph norm $||v||_{\alpha} := ||\mathcal{A}(t)^\alpha v||_X$.
-The convergence in norm $||\cdot||_X$ is still open and will be our future reasearch plan.
+The convergence in norm $||\cdot||_X$ is still open and will be our future research work.